- Introduction to the Cardiac Catheterization Procedure

 - Tell your doctor or nurse if you are allergic to shellfish (i.e. shrimp), iodine, or the dyes that will be used during this test

-- Tell your doctor if you are pregnant or not
+- Tell your doctor if you are pregnant

 - You will have blood and urine tests, an ECG (electrocardiogram, which studies the electrical activity of the heart or your heartbeat), and possibly a chest Xray